KaitlinWan/May-Tricks/README.md

 # Background

-Problem: Devise a O(n) search algorithm for a n x n 2D array of ints, wherein numbers increase across any row (L-> R) and down any column.
+Problem: Devise a O(n) search algorithm for a n x n 2-D array of integers, wherein numbers increase across any row (L-> R) and down any column.
 # Hypothesis

-If there is a n x n 2D array of ints, wherein numbers increase across any row (L-> R) and down any column, then we believe that our algorithm exhibits a O(n) runtime.
+If there is a n x n 2-D array of integers, wherein numbers increase across any row (L-> R) and down any column, then we believe that our algorithm exhibits a O(n) runtime.

 ![Flow Chart & Procedure for Algorithim](https://github.com/KaitlinWan/May-Tricks/blob/master/Search2DArray.jpg)
 # Experiment Methodology